ianhussey/MatchToSample2x3/README.md

 ## Changelog
 ### 0.7.4
-Testing by default includes B-C trials now as well as C-B trials, as bidirectionality here is likely to be important.
+- Testing by default includes B-C trials now as well as C-B trials, as bidirectionality here is likely to be important.
+- Updated explanation of task parameters appropriately.
+- Updated default task parameters.

 ### 0.7.3
 Trial sequence for testing was incorrectly set to sequential.
 Changed both training and testing to fullRandom.